alkabil-audio/alkabil.site/DOCUMENTATION.md

 full-screen, change `.section-height--large { min-height: 100vh; }` (e.g. to
 `80vh`).

+Sections that manage their own spacing don't use these classes — the release block (`.artist-release`, `4rem`), the info split (`.info-split`) and the "WE ARE" band each carry their own padding, listed in `css/style.css` beside their layout rules.

 **b) A single block inside a section** (desktop) gets its height from how many grid **rows** its `--gd` spans. `--gd` is `row-start / col-start / row-end / col-end`; a bigger gap between row-start and row-end = taller.
 One row is